 The Start of Something Bigger

-A stacked stone backsplash is a great introduction into working with natural stone rock panels and getting a feel for how versatile of a product it can be, springboarding the product into lots of other uses.
+A stacked stone backsplash is a great introduction to working with natural stone rock panels and getting a feel for how versatile of a product it can be, springboarding the product into lots of other uses.
 Quickly, you'll be able to see how a half wall in the breakfast nook, fireplace in the living room, or media wall in the den could use a makeover and how stacked stone might be a good fit.

 Sealing the tiles in your kitchen or bathroom stone backsplash is highly advised, allowing for much easier routine maintenance and cleaning of the application.
-From an installation standpoint, the backsplash is typically installed after the countertop, so care should be taken to cover the countertop during installation of the backsplash panels.
+From an installation standpoint, the backsplash is typically installed after the countertop, so care should be taken to cover the countertop during the installation of the backsplash panels.
 While the backsplash panels can be installed all the way down to the countertop, you should guard against harsh, specifically acidic, cleaning agents coming into contact with the stone.

 A Bold Choice in a Sea of the Same